camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03ba-process-instance-modification.html.md

 The added `setVariable` call ensures that before starting the activity, the specified variable is submitted.

 Now to some more complex cases.
 Say that the application was again not ok and the activity *Decline Loan Application* is active.
 Now, the worker recognizes that the evaluation process was erroneous and wants to restart it entirely.
-The following requests are equivalent for performing this task:
+The following modification instructions represent the modification request to perform this task:

-It is possible to start the subprocess activities...
+It is possible to start the subprocess activities:

 ```java
 ProcessInstance processInstance = runtimeService.createProcessInstanceQuery().singleResult();